Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems: Introduction

 Quantitative homogenization for higher-order elliptic equations, even in the periodic case, is less understood until very recently.
-In \cite{Kukushkin2016, Pastukhova2016, Pastukhova2017}, the optimal $O(\ve)$ convergence rate in $L^2$ was established for higher-order elliptic equations with periodic coefficients in the whole space, while in \cite{Suslina2017_Dirichlet, Suslina2017_Neumann} similar results were obtained for more general higher-order systems with Dirichlet or Neumann boundary data in bounded $C^{2m}$ domains.
-More recently, in \cite{Niu2017_Convergence} Z. Shen and authors of the present paper investigated the convergence rate in periodic homogenization of higher-order elliptic systems with symmetric coefficients in Lipschitz domains, where the sharp $O(\ve)$ convergence rate in $W^{m-1, 2d/(d-1)}$ and some uniform interior estimates were obtained.
-Without the symmetry assumption, a suboptimal convergence rate, combined with some uniform boundary estimates, was obtained in \cite{Niu2017_Boundary}.
-By now, very little is known about quantitative homogenization of higher-order elliptic equations (or systems) with a.p. coefficients.
+In \cite{Kukushkin2016, Pastukhova2016, Pastukhova2017}, the $O(\varepsilon)$ convergence rate in $L^2$ was established for higher-order elliptic equations with periodic coefficients on the whole space, while in \cite{Suslina2017_Dirichlet, Suslina2018_Neumann} similar results were obtained for more general higher-order systems with Dirichlet or Neumann boundary data in bounded $C^{2m}$ domains.
+More recently, in \cite{Niu2018_Convergence} Z. Shen and the authors of the present paper investigated the convergence rate in periodic homogenization of higher-order elliptic systems with symmetric coefficients in Lipschitz domains, where the $O(\varepsilon)$ convergence rate in $W^{m-1, 2d/(d-1)}$ and some uniform interior estimates were obtained.
+Without the symmetry assumption, a suboptimal convergence rate, as well as some uniform boundary estimates, was obtained in \cite{Niu2019_Boundary}.
+By now, very little is known about quantitative homogenization of higher-order elliptic equations or systems with a.p. coefficients.
 This motivates the study of the present paper.

 Compared to the periodic setting, the main obstacle in the study of quantitative homogenization in a.p. setting is that the equations for correctors may not be solvable.
-Therefore, following the idea in \cite{Shen2017_Approximate}, we introduce the so-called approximate corrector $\chi_T$ given by the elliptic system
+Therefore, following the idea in \cite{Shen2018_Approximate}, we introduce the so-called approximate corrector $\chi_T$ by

-where $T>0$ and $P$ is a monomial of degree $m$ (see Section \ref{sec_appcor} for details).
-Our first result concerns on the uniform estimates on $\chi_T$, which generalizes the corresponding results for second-order elliptic operators in \cite{Shen2017_Approximate} and plays an essential role in the study of convergence rate next.
+where $T>0$ and $P$ is a monomial of degree $m$ (see Section \ref{sec_appcor}).
+Our first result concerns the uniform estimates on $\chi_T$, which plays an essential role in the study of convergence rate.

-\begin{theorem} Suppose that $A\in APW^2(\R^d)$ and satisfies \eqref{intro_cond_bdd}--\eqref{intro_cond_el}.
-Fix $k\geq 1$ and $\sg\in(0, 1)$.
+\begin{theorem} Suppose that $A\in APW^2$ and satisfies \eqref{intro_cond_bdd}--\eqref{intro_cond_el}.
+Fix $k\geq 1$ and $\sigma\in(0, 1)$.
 Then for any $T\geq 2$,

-$0\leq l\leq m-1$, where $\nabla^l u$ denotes the vector $(D^\al u)_{|\al|=l}$, $C_\sg$ depends only on $d, m, n, k, \sg$ and $A$, and $c$ depends only on $d$ and $k$. \end{theorem}
+$0\leq l\leq m-1$, where $\nabla^l u$ denotes the vector $(D^\alpha u)_{|\alpha|=l}$, $C_\sigma$ depends only on $d, m, n, k, \sigma$ and $A$, and $c$ depends only on $d$ and $k$. \end{theorem}